13 Fabulous Cherry Recipes for that all-too-short cherry season! These easy gluten-free recipes use either fresh or frozen cherries.

 Use an old fork that you don't care about (or get one at a thrift store).
 It should be of poor quality, so it bends easily.

 Using pliers, bend the out two tines forward, folding them so they lie flat against the base of the fork.
 Next, slightly bend the tips of the center two tines so they are bent at a 90° angle.
 To use, plunge the bent tips through the stem end of the cherry and pop out the pit!
 Easy-peasy.

-Which of these fabulous cherry recipes will you make first?
+Which of these delicious cherry recipes will you make first?
 Let me know in the comments below!

-This post has been recently updated with new information to make it more useful!
+This post has been recently updated with new information and extra recipes to make it more useful!